ShivaneRana/Odin-Resutoran/README.md

 # Odin-Resutoran
-A webpage about japanese themed restaurant.

-uwu
+A japanese theme styles restaurant made using HTML,CSS and Javascript, using webpack bundler.